hexchat/hexchat-addons/python/nicenicks/README.md

 nicenicks
 ============

 Hexchat script which colourizes all the nicks in a channel.
-It's different from the built-in colouring system because that one frqeuently assigns two people in a channel the same colour when there are still MANY unused colours.
+It's different from the built-in colouring system because that one freqeuently assigns two people in a channel the same colour when there are still MANY unused colours.

 The nicks in the events called "Channel Message" and "Channel Action" will be recoloured by this script.